 Microcalcifications are smaller than 0.5 mm and usually look like fine, white specks like grains of salt.
 Microcalcifications may fit into one of the following categories by the radiologist, which may appear on your mammogram report as:

 - highly suspicious

 Your doctor can help you obtain the records you may need for your appointment.
-At the breast imaging center, the radiologist can compare your past mammograms and look for any noticeable changes.
-They may also recommend additional testing.
+At the breast imaging center, the radiologist can compare your past mammograms and look for noticeable changes.

 They may also recommend additional testing.
 If the second opinion confirms your diagnosis, your next step is to